Skip to main content

 After installing, log out and log back in so the keyring daemon starts and creates a default “login” collection.

 The OS keyring requires a desktop session with D-Bus.
-It does not work in containers, CI, or headless servers — use 1Password in those environments.
+It does not work in containers, CI, or headless servers.

 Store credentials with the cordon secret set command (see Secret Sources).